Histamine Intolerance

 In the absence of validated testing methods, the following diagnostic approach is recommended:

-Rule out other causes that could explain the symptoms, such as food allergies, medications affecting DAO activity, gastrointestinal diseases (e.g., IBS, IBD), or systemic mastocytosis (excess mast cells).
+1. Rule out other causes that could explain the symptoms, such as food allergies, medications affecting DAO activity, gastrointestinal diseases (e.g., IBS, IBD), or systemic mastocytosis (excess mast cells).

-Confirm HIT: If two or more symptoms improve on a low-histamine diet, HIT is considered likely.
+2. Confirm HIT: If two or more symptoms improve on a low-histamine diet, HIT is considered likely.

-Keep a food and symptom diary for 24 hours, followed by a 4–8-week low-histamine diet.
+3. Keep a food and symptom diary for 24 hours, followed by a 4–8-week low-histamine diet.

-Additional tests may be useful in some cases, including DAO activity testing, oral or skin-prick histamine tests, genetic testing, and measurement of histamine metabolites (methylhistamine) in urine or stool.
+4. Additional tests may be useful in some cases, including DAO activity testing, oral or skin-prick histamine tests, genetic testing, and measurement of histamine metabolites (methylhistamine) in urine or stool.

-Histamine Intolerance vs. Food Allergy
+Difference Between Histamine Intolerance and Food Allergy

 Food allergy, food intolerance, and histamine intolerance often produce similar symptoms and are therefore easy to confuse.
 Food allergies involve the immune system, where even small amounts of a food can trigger symptoms.
 Food intolerances primarily affect the digestive system and usually cause milder reactions.

-Histamine intolerance, on the other hand, is not simply sensitivity to histamine-containing foods—it occurs when the body cannot adequately break down the histamine it contains.
+Histamine intolerance, on the other hand, is not simply sensitivity to histamine-containing foods, it occurs when the body cannot adequately break down the histamine it contains.

 The gold standard treatment for histamine intolerance is a low-histamine diet, in which high-histamine foods are eliminated for a period of time.
 These foods are then gradually reintroduced one by one to identify individual triggers.